4 killed, 9 injured in downtown Louisville shooting; suspected gunman dead

 At least four people were killed in a shooting Monday at an Old National Bank branch in downtown Louisville, Kentucky, and at least nine others were hospitalized, officials said.
 The suspected gunman was also dead, police said.

+Police identified the four slain victims as Joshua Barrick, 40; Thomas Elliot, 63; Juliana Farmer, 45; and James Tutt, 64.
+Louisville Metro Police Department interim Chief Jacquelyn Gwinn-Villaroel identified the gunman as a 23-year-old man who worked at the bank.

-Louisville Metro Police Deputy Chief Paul Humphrey told reporters the gunman had a connection to the bank and appeared to have been a current or former employee.
-It wasn't immediately clear if the gunman was killed by responding officers firing at the gunman or if the shooter died of a self-inflicted gunshot wound, Humphrey said.
+It wasn't immediately clear if the gunman was killed by responding officers firing at the gunman or if the shooter died of a self-inflicted gunshot wound, Deputy Chief Paul Humphrey told reporters earlier.

 "There is no active threat," Humphrey said.
 "We believe this is a lone gunman."